SWE-UniStuttgart/evoTurb/README.md

 ## 7 Financial support

+This research received financial support from:

+- the Joint Graduate Research Training Group Windy Cities, supported by the Baden-Württemberg Ministry of Science, Research and Arts.

-This research received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No. 858358 (LIKE—Lidar Knowledge Europe).
+- the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No. 858358 (LIKE—Lidar Knowledge Europe).
 See https://www.msca-like.eu/ for more detail about the LIKE project.

 ## 8 Citing